Mauricio Dubon Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.77 team ERA ranks seventh across all MLB pitching staffs.
+- The Guardians have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 61 home runs (one per game), the third-fewest in baseball.
+- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (62 total, one per game).

-- The Guardians will look to McKenzie (0-0) in his second start this season.
+- Bieber (4-3) gets the starting nod for the Guardians in his 14th start of the season.
+He's put together a 3.57 ERA in 80 2/3 innings pitched, with 55 strikeouts.

-- The right-hander last pitched on Sunday against the Minnesota Twins, when he threw five scoreless innings while giving up one hit.
+- His most recent time out came on Tuesday against the Boston Red Sox, when the righty threw 5 2/3 innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.